Dana White

 Power Slap: The Crown Jewel of Speculation

 Perhaps White's most controversial and potentially lucrative venture is Power Slap, a professional slap fighting league.
-Co-owned through Schiaffo, LLC with the Fertitta brothers and producer Craig Piligian, Power Slap has been valued at $450-650 million within just two years of operation.
-The league secured Series A funding and partnerships with Rumble, Fanatics, and Monster Energy, validating a nine-figure valuation despite ongoing concerns about athlete safety and brain trauma.
+Co-founded through Schiaffo, LLC with the Fertitta brothers (each investing $1 million in seed capital) and producer Craig Piligian, Power Slap's valuation has escalated rapidly according to White's own claims: $450 million after nine months (November 2023), $650 million by March 2024, and $750 million by May 2024.
+These figures are entirely self-reported by White and have not been independently verified through third-party appraisal.
+The league has partnerships with Rumble, Fanatics, Monster Energy, and a lucrative Saudi Arabia deal ($15 million per event), though ongoing concerns about athlete safety and brain trauma persist.

-White's ownership stake is estimated at 20-30%, potentially worth $90-130 million.
-Critically, White leverages the UFC's massive infrastructure to incubate Power Slap, broadcasting commercials during UFC events and hosting Power Slap competitions at the UFC Apex facility—effectively subsidizing marketing and operational costs of his private venture using the resources of the public company he runs.
+White's ownership stake has not been publicly disclosed.
+Given the equal $1M seed investments from White and the two Fertitta brothers, his original equity was approximately one-third, though subsequent funding rounds may have diluted this.
+Critically, White leverages the UFC's massive infrastructure to incubate Power Slap, broadcasting commercials during UFC events and hosting Power Slap competitions at the UFC Apex facility-effectively subsidizing marketing and operational costs of his private venture using the resources of the public company he runs.

 Additional Ventures: Thrill One and Howler Head

 In 2022, White co-invested in the $300 million acquisition of Thrill One Sports & Entertainment, the parent company of Nitro Circus and Street League Skateboarding.
-This private equity position alongside Fiume Capital and Juggernaut Capital represents an illiquid but potentially valuable asset estimated at $10-20 million.
+This private equity position alongside Fiume Capital and Juggernaut Capital was initially valued at $10-20 million.
+However, the parent entity, Thrill Intermediate LLC, filed for Chapter 11 bankruptcy in the District of Nevada in late 2025 after lenders exercised remedies on the credit facility, making White's co-investment likely worth little or nothing.

 Meta Board of Directors (2025)